Optimal Transmission Switching: Improving Solver Performance Using Heuristics: Abstract

 \section{Abstract}

-The optimal transmission switching problem (OTSP) is an established problem of changing a power grid's topology to obtain an improved operation by controlling the switching status of transmission lines.
-This problem was proven to be NP-hard.
-Proposed solution techniques based on mixed-integer formulations can guarantee globally optimal solutions but are potentially intractable in realistic power grids.
-Heuristics methods cannot guarantee global optimality but can provide tractable solution approaches.
+The optimal transmission switching problem (OTSP) is an NP-hard problem of changing the topology of a power grid to obtain an improved dispatch by controlling the operational status of the transmission lines.
+Exact solution techniques based on mixed-integer programming (MIP) like branch-and-bound (B\&B) guarantee identifying global optimal solutions if they exist but are potentially intractable in realistic power grids.
+Heuristic methods, on the other hand, can provide tractable solution approaches but potentially cut off optimal solutions.
+Heuristics are implemented along with B\&B in modern MIP solvers to take advantage of both approaches.

-This paper proposes solving the OTSP using exact formulations alongside parallel heuristics that generate good candidate solutions to speed up conventional branch-and-bound algorithms.
-The innovative aspect of this work is a new asynchronous parallel algorithmic architecture.
-A solver instance solving the full OTSP formulation is run in parallel to another process that asynchronously generates solutions to be injected into the full OTSP solution procedure during run time.
+This paper proposes solving the full OTSP formulation alongside parallel heuristics that generate good candidate solutions to speed up conventional B\&B algorithms.
+The innovative aspect of this work is a new asynchronous parallel algorithmic architecture and the exploitation of domain-specific knowledge in parallel heuristics.
+Heuristics generate solutions asynchronously to be injected into the full OTSP solution procedure during run time.

-Our method is tested on 14 instances of the pglib-opf library: The largest problem consisting of 13659 buses and 20467 branches.
-Our results show a good performance for large problem instances, with consistent improvements over off-the-shelf solver performance.
-We find that the method scales well with an increase in parallel processors.
+Our method is tested on 14 instances of the pglib-opf library: The largest problem consists of 13659 buses and 20467 branches.
+Our results show good performance for large problem instances, with consistent improvements over off-the-shelf solver performance.